-If the information in the NOTAM is correct, make a record in NOTAM Logbook.
-If the information in the NOTAM is incorrect, contact (Responsible Person) to make a correction.
+If the information in the NOTAM/SNOWTAM is correct, make a record in NOTAM Logbook.
+If the information in the NOTAM/SNOWTAM is incorrect, contact (Responsible Person) to make a correction.

 AIP

 Specify AIP Supplement and procedures.
 The procedures shall clearly specify the responsible persons of the aerodrome and other.
 The aerodrome shall include the address and telephone number whose AIP Supplement and AIP Amendment are submitted to.
 The contact information can either be referred to Master Contact List or specified in this section.